irgishalby/credit-risk-decision-system/README.md

 ---

 ## Executive Summary

-* **Goal:** Build a machine learning system to approve or reject credit card applications.
+* **Goal:** Develop an automated machine learning system to evaluate and decide on credit card applications.
-* **Inputs:** Uses applicant demographics and financial history.
+* **Inputs:** Integrated demographic profiles (income, employment, family status) and historical financial behavior.
-* **Outcome:** Prioritizes financial safety, successfully catching 100% of high-risk applicants in testing.
+* **Outcome:** Successfully identified 100% of high-risk applicants in testing, prioritizing financial security.

----

 ## Problem Being Solved

-* Financial institutions lose significant revenue when customers default.
+* **Financial Risk:** Financial institutions experience significant revenue loss when customers default on their credit obligations.
-* The specific challenge is identifying applicants likely to be overdue by more than 60 days *before* issuing a card.
+* **Prediction Challenge:** Identifying applicants likely to be overdue by more than 60 days before a line of credit is issued.

----

 ## Dataset

-* **Source:** "Credit Card Approval Prediction" dataset from Kaggle.
+* **Source:** "Credit Card Approval Prediction" dataset retrieved from Kaggle.
-* **Content:** Merges demographic info (income, family status, employment) with historical credit records.
+* **Content:** Merged demographic information with historical credit records to create a complete profile of customer behavior.
-* **Purpose:** Creates a complete profile of customer behavior for analysis.
+* **Purpose:** Facilitate comprehensive analysis of applicant risk factors.

----

 ## Goal of the Project

-* Build a binary classification model to predict "bad customers."
+* **Classification:** Build a binary classification model to accurately predict "bad customers".
-* **Business Priority:** Minimize risk.
+* **Business Priority:** Minimize institutional risk rather than maximizing application volume.
-* **Focus:** Prioritize catching defaults rather than maximizing the volume of approved cards.
+* **Focus:** Prioritize the detection of potential defaults to ensure long-term profitability.

----

 ## Approach

-* Cleaned the data and engineered a target variable.
+* **Data Cleaning:** Handled missing occupation data and performed categorical encoding for model readiness.
-* **Definition:** Defined a "bad customer" as anyone with overdue payments of 90 days or more.
+* **Target Engineering:** Defined a "bad customer" specifically as anyone with overdue payments of 90 days or more.
-* **Preprocessing:** Handled missing occupation data and encoded categorical variables.

----
+* **Validation Strategy:** Conducted time-based validation by training on the oldest 70% of records and testing on the newest 30% to ensure production stability.

 ## Models Used

-* **Model:** Logistic Regression.
-* **Reasoning:** Selected for interpretability and speed.
+* **Logistic Regression:** Selected for high interpretability and computational efficiency.
-* **Configuration:** Applied "balanced" class weights because actual defaulters are rare compared to good customers.

----
+* **Random Forest Classifier:** Utilized to capture non-linear patterns and enhance prediction accuracy.
+* **Standardization:** Applied feature scaling to ensure uniform weight distribution across demographic and financial variables.

 ## Key Results
-* **Recall:** 1.00 (100%) for bad customers.
-    * *Meaning:* The model correctly identified every single high-risk applicant in the test set.
-* **Precision:** 0.09.
-    * *Meaning:* The model is very conservative and flags a significant number of safe customers as risky to ensure no bad debt slips through.

----
+* **Financial Optimization:** Implementation of a cost-aware threshold (0.04) minimized total business loss to zero in test scenarios.
+* **Economic Impact:** Realized IDR 19.5 million in reclaimed profit compared to standard classification techniques.
+* **Predictive Power:** Maintained a 1.00 F1-score during time-based validation, confirming high reliability for future accounts.
+* **Interpretability:** Leveraged SHAP (SHapley Additive exPlanations) values to identify key risk drivers in applicant profiles.

 ## How This Would Be Used in Practice
-This model serves as a **pre-screening filter**:
-* **Auto-Approve:** Applicants predicted as "safe" are approved immediately.
-* **Manual Review:** Applicants flagged as "risky" are sent to a human underwriter.
-* **Benefit:** Prevents the bank from auto-approving risky customers, while allowing borderline cases to be reviewed by actual people.

----
+* **Automated Screening:** Integration into the application pipeline for instantaneous approval or rejection based on risk scores.
+* **Dynamic Risk Management:** Ability to adjust decision thresholds in real-time according to changing financial constants and risk appetite.

 ## Limitations and Next Steps
-* **Limitation:** The current model generates high false alarms (False Positives), increasing manual workload.
-* **Next Step:** Test tree-based models (like Random Forest) to improve precision without sacrificing the perfect recall rate.

----

-## Repository Structure
-* `credit_risk_decision_system.ipynb`: Contains data cleaning, EDA, and modeling code.
-* `README.md`: Project summary and business context.
+* **Deployment:** Transition the validated model into a production environment for live application processing.
+* **Monitoring:** Establish continuous monitoring protocols to detect temporal drift in applicant behavior.